Jews: Religion

 The Jewish people and the religion of Judaism are strongly interrelated.
-Converts to Judaism typically have a status within the Jewish ethnos equal to those born into it.
-However, several converts to Judaism, as well as ex-Jews, have claimed that converts are treated as second-class Jews by many born Jews.
-Conversion is not encouraged by mainstream Judaism, and it is considered a difficult task.
+Converts to Judaism have a status within the Jewish people equal to those born into it.
+However, converts who go on to practice no Judaism are likely to be viewed with skepticism.
+Mainstream Judaism does not proselytize, and conversion is considered a difficult task.
 A significant portion of conversions are undertaken by children of mixed marriages, or would-be or current spouses of Jews.

 The Hebrew Bible, a religious interpretation of the traditions and early history of the Jews, established the first of the Abrahamic religions, which are now practiced by 54 percent of the world.
 Judaism guides its adherents in both practice and belief, and has been called not only a religion, but also a "way of life," which has made drawing a clear distinction between Judaism, Jewish culture, and Jewish identity rather difficult.
 Throughout history, in eras and places as diverse as the ancient Hellenic world, in Europe before and after The Age of Enlightenment (see Haskalah), in Islamic Spain and Portugal, in North Africa and the Middle East, India, China, or the contemporary United States and Israel, cultural phenomena have developed that are in some sense characteristically Jewish without being at all specifically religious.
 Some factors in this come from within Judaism, others from the interaction of Jews or specific communities of Jews with their surroundings, and still others from the inner social and cultural dynamics of the community, as opposed to from the religion itself.
 This phenomenon has led to considerably different Jewish cultures unique to their own communities.